September 27, 2019 – State Department official Kurt Volker at center of whistleblower complaint, resigns

-August 8, 2019 – Outgoing DNI director Dan Coats, disrupts meeting to encourage his deputy, Sue Gordon, to resign
+August 8, 2019 – DNI director Dan Coats who is soon to resign, disrupts meeting to encourage his deputy, Sue Gordon, to resign

 “Outgoing Director of National Intelligence Dan Coats disrupted a meeting his deputy, Sue Gordon, was holding on election security to urge her to resign from her post.